It’s been a while since I last posted an entry.

 But honestly, I did not stop with our challenge (and hope you too).
 I have finished writing the 25 chapters last January 2019 although it took me some time to finish.
 Obviously I have refrained blogging about it!

-Well, how you’ve been?
+Well, how have you been?

 As for me, I’ve been through a lot for the past months – both personally and professionally!
 We had our financial audit at work and it took a while to finish plus… all the “drama” in real life!
-It’s like riding the roller coaster for 10 times in a row, every single day!!!
+It’s like riding the roller coaster 10 times in a row, every single day!!!
 Lol

 Are you with me on this?
 I really hope so…

 Alright, grab your copies here and start that pen rolling! 🙂

 Aside from Gary Halbert’s lessons on sales and marketing, he never failed to share his wisdom with us on how to deal with our lives.

 There are things that we wish to do to forget our problems, our WANT-TO-DO things, but it will never be always possible because we gotta do what we NEED to do.